Skip to main content

 No. Uploading a transfer from one wallet to another, or uploading a deposit or withdrawal, will NOT resolve a missing cost basis warning.
 Only importing purchase or acquisition information for the asset that was flagged with the warning will resolve the missing data.
 For example, if a fiat sell for 1000 USDC was flagged in your account, you would only be able to resolve this warning by uploading the original purchase (or cost basis) of this 1000 USDC.

 I’ve uploaded all of my information, why do I still have a missing cost basis warning?
 If you’ve uploaded all your information for all years of trading, but still have a missing cost basis, it is possible you have duplicate transactions imported from one of your crypto exchanges.
-It also possible that your crypto exchange does not import all of their complete transaction data, and you’ll need to get in touch with our Support Team to identify and get around these limitations.
-Also, remember to click on the missing cost basis warning itself under the Transactions page to see the potential report impact of your warnings.
-It is possible that your warning may have an insignificant (or even $0) impact on your potential gains and losses, and therefore it can safely be ignored.
+It is also possible that your crypto exchange does not import all of their complete transaction data, and you’ll need to get in touch with our Support Team to identify and get around these limitations.
+Also, remember to check the total impact of each warning on the Missing Cost Basis Troubleshooting page.
+Here you can see the potential report impact of each of your warnings.
+If your warning has an insignificant (or even $0) impact on your potential gains and losses, it can safely be ignored.
+The IRS allows this.

 I have data for the missing cost basis, how do I add it?